-Robert Sudy is a seasoned researcher of pseudo legal theory, having been involved with the movement on social media in Australia for close to a decade.
-The mythology behind most pseudo legal concepts is extremely peculiar, and understanding the concepts requires journey into the conspiratorial and demon-haunted mystical shadow world of the online community.
+Robert Sudy is a seasoned researcher of pseudolaw theory, having been involved with the movement on social media in Australia for more than a decade.
+The mythology behind most pseudlaw concepts is extremely peculiar, and understanding the concepts requires journey into the conspiratorial and demon-haunted mystical shadow world of the online community.

-When stripped bare of any alleged association or applicability to law, the OPCA doctrine stands naked as the *political movement* it really is.
-Although it contains right-wing anarchist elements, the ideals expressed are purely POLITICAL, not LEGAL, and ultimately, the law courts are not the venue for political change.
+When stripped bare of any alleged association or applicability to law, the pseudolaw doctrine stands naked as the political movement it really is.
+Although it contains anarchist elements, the ideals expressed are purely political, not legal, and ultimately, the law courts are not the venue for political change.

 “He describes himself as a true believer who eventually saw the light and moved on to the bright side.
 The book isn’t for the faint-hearted.
 It’s almost 500 pages and being continually updated.
 It makes Meads v Meads seem like a brochure.”